Rosario Rodríguez

 Rodríguez made his major league debut on September 1, 1989 against the Pittsburgh Pirates.
 Over the course of the 1989 Cincinnati Reds season, he pitched in seven games, posted a 1–1 record, and was the youngest player in the National League that season at the age of 20.
 He spent the off-season in the Mexican League, then in March 1991 was signed to a one-year deal along with Rob Dibble, Chris Sabo, and Reggie Jefferson.
 He again spent most of the season in the minors, mainly playing for Chattanooga but also playing five games for the Nashville Sounds.
 He pitched in 36 games for Chattanooga and had a 4.36 ERA.
 During the 1990 Cincinnati Reds season, he pitched in nine games and had a 6.10 ERA, not winning or losing any games.

 While Rodríguez was on the winter roster for the Reds, he was waived by the team in December.
 On December 20, the Pittsburgh Pirates claimed him off waivers.
 He was scheduled to be in camp by February 21, but due to visa problems, he did not arrive in camp until March.
 He split time with the Buffalo Bisons and the Pirates that season.
 With Buffalo, he pitched in 48 games and posted a 4–3 record and a 3.00 ERA.
 During the 1991 Pittsburgh Pirates season, he pitched in 18 games and had an ERA of 4.11.
 He also had one appearance during the 1991 National League Championship Series, allowing three runs in one inning against the Atlanta Braves.

 His final professional season was in 1992 with the Bisons.
 In four games, Rodríguez had an ERA of 18.00.
-He spent three separate occasions on the disabled list that season with shoulder trouble, the third stint in June costing him the season.
+He spent three occasions on the disabled list that season with shoulder trouble, the third stint in June costing him the season.
 He was released from the Pirates in March 1993, ending his professional career.